rafael-g-depaulo/obsidian-vault/RPG/R20/Items/Poisons.md

 #### Peçonha Concentrada
 _Potion, Common.
 60g_

 You can use the poison in this vial to coat one slashing or piercing weapon or up to three pieces of ammunition.
 Applying the poison takes an action.
-A creature hit by the poisoned weapon or ammunition must make a DC 16 Constitution saving throw or take 3d6 poison damage.
+A creature hit by the poisoned weapon or ammunition {{page-break}}{{}}must make a DC 16 Constitution saving throw or take 3d6 poison damage.